Normal Recovery after Breast Surgery – What to expect and watch out for

 - It’s important to realise that adjusting your lifestyle for optimal recovery can take some advanced planning.

-- It’s also important to realise that surgery recovery can feel like an emotional roller coaster at times (read the Blog on Riding The Emotional Roller Coaster of Post-Surgery Recovery).
+- It’s also important to realise that surgery recovery can feel like an emotional roller coaster at times.
+Read the Common Emotions & Feelings After Cosmetic Surgery.

-As part of your planning for surgery, it’s good to recognise that you may not be cleared to exercise again for several weeks (or months).
+As part of your planning for surgery, it’s good to recognise that you may not be cleared to exercise again.
+This can take several weeks (or months).

 It’s also helpful to know that you’ll need to wear special post-op garments and support bras at all times; this includes at night whilst sleeping – which can improve your chances for best long-term breast augmentation results.